 Often, the ability to see who views your story is restricted for privacy reasons.
 Different apps or websites have different policies on this.
 Sometimes, it's just not a feature they offer to users.

-In most cases, no. Usually, the platforms that allow story sharing don't provide this feature to maintain users' privacy.
+In most cases, no. Platforms usually don't provide this feature to maintain users' privacy.

 Typically, users are not able to see who views their stories.
 It's a standard practice to maintain a level of anonymity and privacy within the platform's framework.